OutSystems/docs-odc/src/eap/manage-users.md

 ## End users

-For end users to access the system, the IT (admin) user accesses the end users portal and enters the end users email address.
+For end users to access the system, the Technical user accesses the end users portal and enters the end users email address.

 * End users receive an email invite with a link to set their user name and password
 * End users are logged into the portal and see a list of available apps

 ## Password Requirements

 The following list shows the minimum password rules y when defining a password.

 * The password must be at least 10 characters long
 * The password must contain at least: